MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 - [Mailbox Soft Deleted](#online-account-soft-deleted-online-mailbox-soft-deleted)
 - [Mailbox Not Present](#online-account-soft-deleted-online-mailbox-is-not-present-purged)

+<a name='exchange-online-mailbox-status-on-premises-user-account-is-present-and-azure-active-directory-user-account-is-hard-deleted'></a>

-### Exchange Online Mailbox Status (on-premises user account is Present and Azure Active Directory user account is Hard Deleted)
+### Exchange Online Mailbox Status (on-premises user account is Present and Microsoft Entra user account is Hard Deleted)

 Connect to [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) and verify the status of the Exchange Online Mailbox using the instructions below: